Institution

 As part of co-ownership alignment, clawbacks are made to our employees’ retained bonus banks when WA and portfolio returns are negative.

-In the last decade, we had four clawback pools.
-Of these, two were clawback balances carried forward when the deferred WA incentives were not enough to clear the clawback pools from prior years.
-Clawback balances were then made good from future years' positive WA.
+In the last decade, we had three clawback pools.
+Of these, one was a clawback balance carried forward when the deferred WA incentives were not enough to clear the clawback pools from prior years.
+Clawback balances were then made good from future years’ positive WA.

-The negative WA for the year ended 31 March 2024 meant that we will not have new WA incentives to share.
-With a positive Total Shareholder Return, there will be no clawback pool.
+The positive WA for the year ended 31 March 2025 means there will be new WA incentives to share.

 We also have a policy to recover paid-out incentives in the event of financial misstatements and/or misconduct by staff that have material impact on the performance or reputation of the firm.